PhD in mathematics (The University of Edinburgh, 2015)

 Welcome to this obscure corner of the Web where I hang my hat.

-I am a mathematician with research interests in Harmonic and Fourier analysis, elliptic PDEs, free boundary problems, lattice growth models, convex geometry, and approximation theory.
-My papers with short summaries are available in the Paper's section.
-I am also interested in image processing, machine learning, and natural language processing, see below for more details on my programming expertise.
+I am a mathematician turned into Machine Learning researcher/engineer.
+My research interests in mathematics concern Harmonic and Fourier analysis, elliptic PDEs, free boundary problems, lattice growth models, convex geometry, and approximation theory.
+My papers with short summaries are available in the Papers section.

-I completed my PhD at School of Mathematics at The University of Edinburgh in June 2015 under the direction of Dr Aram Karakhanyan working on homogenization of Dirichlet problem for elliptic systems.
+I completed my PhD at School of Mathematics at The University of Edinburgh in June 2015 working on homogenization of Dirichlet problem for elliptic systems.
 I spend part of my 3 years at Edinburgh on research stays at Issac Newton Institute for Mathematical Sciences, Royal Institute of Technology (KTH) and Mittag-Leffler Institute.

 I write programs in Python, VB.net, Julia, SQL, Visual Basic 6.0 and to a lesser extent in C++ and C#.